NFDI4Chem/nmrxiv-docs/docs/developer-guides/installation/development.md

 $ npm run build
 ```

-Inorder to actively watch and compile changes
+In order to actively watch and compile changes
 ```
 $ npm run watch
 ```